 Prerequisite: A grade of "C" or better in BIO 101.
 Molecular and Mendelian genetics as it applies to prokaryotic and eukaryotic organisms.
-Major topics cover such topics as molecular, cellular, development, Mendelian genetics.
+Major topics cover such topics as molecular, cellular, developmental, Mendelian genetics.
 A quantitative approach is emphasized, both in the presentation of concepts and genetic analysis.
+This course is framed within the context of Medical Genetics.

-BIO 315 Zoology
+Zoology